lnxd/PT-P300BT/README.md

                         Width of the text stroke (e.g., 1 or 2).
   --text-size MILLIMETERS
                         Horizontally stretch the text to fit the specified size.
-  --white-level NUMBER  Minimum pixel value to consider it "white" when cropping the
+  --white-level NUMBER  Minimum pixel value to consider it "white" when cropping the image.
+Set
-                        image.
-Set it to a value close to 255.
-(Default: 240)
+                        it to a value close to 255.
+(Default: 240) --threshold NUMBER    Custom thresholding when converting the image to binary, to manually decide which pixel values become black or white (Default: 75)
 ```

 Options `-sln` are useful to simulate the print, showing the created image and adding a ruler in inches and centimeters (magenta), with horizontal lines to mark the drawing area (dotted red) and the tape borders (cyan).